 Located in Kidbrooke, a bus ride away from the other sites, PPMCC is our collections and conservation store.
 Here you can see our collections that are not currently on display and discover how they are cared for and conserved.
 Secondary school sessions focus on the science of materials and their properties and explore our large collection of maps, charts and globes.
 There are also opportunities to investigate careers with our behind-the-scenes session.

 Frequently asked questions

 How do I book a school session?

-We have two booking webforms - one for onsite sessions and one for digital sessions Please complete the relevant form online and our Bookings team will be in touch to confirm details and process your booking.
+For onsite sessions please complete the online form and our Bookings team will be in touch to confirm details and process your booking.

 How much do school sessions cost?